amfred/disneycruiseplanning/README.md

 Step 5: Learn when special events will take place, so you can avoid conflicts with them.
 ----------------------------------------------------------------------------------------
 - On Day 1, you won't be able to get to your room until mid-to-late afternoon, so pack a day bag and don't plan much for that time.
 You can get some lunch and explore the ship.
 There will also be a required safety drill right before the Sail Away party.
 - Other special events will show up in your Cruise Activities when your booking window opens.
 The default view is not the most helpful.
 To get to a better view of your activities, log in and select Cruise Activities to see the Cruise Activities Overview, which has a card layout, one card per day.
 Click on the words "Day 1" on the second card, then on the bottom of the pop-up window, click on View Details.
 This will take you to the much more user-friendly view called "Your Cruise Itinerary".
-You can flip through the days to find the "Sail Away Deck Party" time on day 1, the date for the "Pirate Deck Party" or "Frozen Deck Party", and the "Star Wars Day At Sea".
+You can flip through the days to find the "Sail Away Deck Party" time on day 1, the date for the "Pirate Deck Party" or "Frozen Deck Party", or the "Star Wars Day At Sea".
 - If you're on a Star Wars Day at Sea cruise:
    - Star Wars costumes and cosplay are encouraged that day, but not required.
    - If you're a Star Wars fan, don't plan any book-in-advance activities other than the Star Wars character meet-and-greets for that day.
-   - Star Wars character formal meet-and-greets are scheduled via a lottery system after you get on board.
+   - Star Wars character formal meet-and-greets are scheduled via a lottery system.
 Don't forget to select your top meet-and-greet choices and turn in your selections promptly!
    - Other Star Wars characters will roam the decks throughout the day, but they do not stand around posing for photos.
 You can interact with them as if you were in the Star Wars universe.
    - The Star Wars Day at Sea includes a special dinner menu.
 It also includes a dance party in the evening, with fireworks.
    - There are Star Wars-related activities on other days, such as the Star Wars movies in the theaters, but not as many as some people expect.
 - Pirate Night is a feature of Caribbean cruises.
 Pirate costumes are encouraged, but not required.
 It includes a pirate-themed dinner with a rowdy pirate "invasion".
 On our cruise that included Pirate Night but not the Star Wars Day at Sea, Pirate Night also included an evening show on deck with fireworks.
 When we had both Pirate Night and the Star Wars deck party, the fireworks were only at the Star Wars deck party.
 You can check with guest services when you get onboard.
 - The Frozen Deck Party is a feature of European cruises, and it replaces the Pirate Night.
 It includes fake snow instead of fireworks.
 - Save the last night of the cruise for packing up.
-You'll need to repack a smaller bag for overnight, and your main bag will be taken away at dinner time, not to be seen again until after you disembark.
+You'll need to repack a smaller bag for overnight, and your main bags will be taken away at dinner time, not to be seen again until after you disembark.
 It's a busy night.
 - If you eliminate the nights with special events, you will know which nights are best for Palo or Remy reservations.
+We love both.

 Step 6: Book your port adventures.
 ----------------------------------
 - When your booking window opens, choose your favorite port adventures right away.
 The booking window will be open from midnight until about 1:30 AM Eastern time, and then close for a few hours for overnight maintenance.
 - Most port adventures can be canceled or re-scheduled up to 3 days before your cruise departs, but a few cannot be changed.
 - A cabana at Castaway Cay is extremely expensive, and there are plenty of comfortable places to sit and relax for free.
-So, unless you have money to burn, skip it.
+We had no trouble finding hammocks and beach chairs for everyone.
+So, unless you have money to burn, skip the cabana.

 Step 7: Book your special meals.
 --------------------------------
 - Palo and Remy, the adults-only restaurants, are both worth the upcharge.
 It's also lovely to get some adult-only quiet time.
 - A high-end brunch is also available at these restaurants on days at sea.
 - If you'd like to have dinner at Palo and/or Remy, reserve your spot right after you schedule your port adventures and evening activities.
 The first and last nights of the cruise book up last.
 Days at sea book up first.
-I don't recommend a fancy dinner on the last night of the cruise, personally, because we usually find that night stressful.
+I don't recommend a fancy dinner on the last night of the cruise, because we usually find that night stressful.
 - If you have children, you can take them to the buffet first, and then bring them to the kids' club while you have your meal.
 They offer the children food in the kids' clubs at mealtime, but they may not stop playing to eat.
-- The Disney Junior Character Breakfast is free and fun, but you do need to book in advance to get preferred seating times.
+- The Character Breakfast is free and fun, but you do need to book in advance to get preferred seating times.
 Try not to be late, as they bring characters to your seating area just once, based on your reservation time.

 Step 8: Book other on-board activities.
 ---------------------------------------
 - If you want to attend the Frozen Meet and Greet, or the Princess Greeting, you should book them at the same time as port adventures.
 These are the only opportunities to take photos with most of the Disney Pricesses.
+The Frozen Meet and Greet is particularly impressive.
 - You can also pre-book (amazingly expensive) appointments at the Bibbidi Bobbidy Botique, Royal Court Royal Tea, the Spa, and so on.
 - It's helpful to leave large unscheduled blocks of time so you can enjoy the ship.
 Sometimes that means booking a few events back-to-back, as in the Day 2 example below.